-Benefits Description You After the calendar Lab Card, service of Quest Diagnostics High Option Standard Option You may use this voluntary program for covered outpatient lab tests.
+Benefits Description You After the calendar Lab, X-ray and other diagnostic tests (cont.)
+High Option Standard Option Note: Benefits are available for specialized diagnostic genetic testing when it is medically necessary to diagnose and/or manage a patient's existing medical condition.
+Benefits are not provided for genetic panels when some or all of the tests included in the panel are experimental or investigational, or are not medically necessary.
+PPO: 10% of the Plan allowance Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount Note: If your PPO provider uses a non-PPO PPO: 15% of the Plan allowance Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount Note: If your PPO provider uses a non-PPO lab, imaging facility or radiologist, we will pay non-PPO benefits for lab and radiology charges. lab, imaging center or radiologist, we will pay non-PPO benefits for lab and radiology charges.
+Not covered: All charges All charges Professional fees for automated lab tests Physical exams and immunizations required for obtaining or continuing employment or insurance, attending schools or camps, sports physicals, or travel.
+Immunizations, boosters, and medications for travel or work- related exposure.
+Lab Card, service of Quest Diagnostics High Option Standard Option You may use this voluntary program for covered outpatient lab tests.
 You show your Lab Card Program identification card and tell your physician you would like to use the Lab Card benefit.
 If the physician draws the specimen, he/she can call 800-646-7788 for pick up or you can go to an approved collection site and show your Lab Card along with the test requisition from your physician and have the specimen drawn there.
 Please Note: You must show your Lab Card each time you obtain lab work whether in the physician's office or collection site.
-To find an approved collection site near you, call 800-646-7788 or visit www.geha.com .
+To find an approved collection site near you, call 800-646-7788 or visit www.labcard.com .
 Nothing (No deductible) Note: This benefit applies to expenses for lab tests only.
 Related expenses for services by a physician (or lab tests performed by an associated laboratory not participating in the Lab Card Program) are subject to applicable deductibles and coinsurance.
 Nothing (No deductible) Note: This benefit applies to expenses for lab tests only.
 Related expenses for services by a physician (or lab tests performed by an associated laboratory not participating in the Lab Card Program) are subject to applicable deductibles and coinsurance.
-Preventive care, adult High Option Standard Option We provide benefits for a comprehensive range of preventive care and professional services for adults age 22 and over, including the preventive services recommended under the Patient Protection and Affordable Care Act (the "Affordable Care Act") such as: • Age and gender appropriate annual preventive medical examination, which may include certain biometric screening measures (Body Mass Index (BMI), blood pressure, cholesterol tests, glucose and Hemoglobin A1c tests, colorectal cancer screening) performed or ordered by your doctor as part of that annual preventive medical examination.
-Annual A and B rated routine screenings as recommended by the U. S. Preventive Services Task Force (USPSTF), such as: • Total blood cholesterol screenings • Diabetes screening in adults who are overweight, obese or have high blood pressure, ages 40-70 • Colorectal cancer screening, including • Annual coverage of one fecal occult blood test • Sigmoidoscopy (surgeon and facility charges) every 5 years, ages 50-75 • Colonoscopy (surgeon and facility charges) every 10 years, ages 50-75 • Lung cancer screening • Annual low-dose computed tomography (LDCT) in adults ages 55 to 80, who have a 30 pack per year smoking history and currently smoke or have quit within the past 15 years (preauthorization required, see page 22) • Hepatitis C virus infection screening for members at high risk for infection. • Depression screening Well woman care based on current recommendations, such as: • Cervical cancer screening (Pap smear) PPO: Nothing (No deductible) Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount PPO: Nothing (No deductible) Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount
+Preventive care, adult High Option Standard Option We provide benefits for a comprehensive range of preventive care and professional services for adults age 22 and over, including the preventive services recommended under the Patient Protection and Affordable Care Act, such as: Age and gender appropriate annual preventive medical examination, which may include certain biometric screening measures (Body Mass Index (BMI), blood pressure, cholesterol tests, glucose and Hemoglobin A1c tests, colorectal cancer screening) performed or ordered by your doctor as part of that annual preventive medical examination.
+We provide Annual A and B rated routine screenings as recommended by the U.S. Preventive Services Task Force PPO: Nothing (No deductible) Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount PPO: Nothing (No deductible) Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount